 I’m sure that many of you have noticed a recent slowdown in my posts over the past two weeks.
 I’ve been busy with other writing projects, attempting to keep my fledgling writing process going, for Boy @ The Window and writings related to it.
-I’ve also been catching up on my TV entertain.
+I’ve also been catching up on my TV entertainment.
 Thank goodness for the power of Netflix.
 I’ve been catching up on Ugly Betty of late, finding it a stomach-churning show to watch in the process.
 I guess naivete does have its advantages.

 Something else caught my eye while watching America Ferrara’s character go through life like Edith Bunker from All In The Family, only as a working woman in the fashion industry.
 It was an episode I’d seen a few times.
 One in which workers fought over $4,500 Gucci bags and $1,500 shoes.
 It made me think.
 Who, really, has the cash or credit on hand to buy such things?
 Even if I took my debt down to zero, I maybe, just maybe, could buy the shoes outright.
 The Gucci bag, I’d have to buy through a layaway plan.

 It allowed me to realize why the impending recovery, if it goes as planned, will hardly lift most boats, forget about all of them.
 We as a society have allowed ourselves to become wannabes.
 We might not all want a $4,500 Gucci bag.
 For some of us, it’s a $750,000 home, or a $120,000 Mercedes, or a $3,000 refrigerator.
 We want these things, but the vast majority of us have hardly the money necessary to buy them outright.
 So this recovery, like everything else in our nation, is borrowing-based.
 We may be out of a recession by the spring of ’10, but we won’t be out of the woods.